Adam Hunt

-Adam Hunt (born 21 August 1993) is an English professional darts player who competes in Professional Darts Corporation events.
+Adam Hunt (born 21 August 1993) is an English professional darts player who competes in Professional Darts Corporation (PDC) events.
+He has won titles on both of the PDC's secondary tours: four titles on the Development Tour; and two on the Challenge Tour.

+A current PDC Tour Card holder, he is a two-time Pro Tour quarter-finalist: reaching the last eight at the 2014 Gibraltar Darts Trophy and 2018 Players Championship 14.

+His best performance in a PDC major is reaching the last 16 of the 2020 Grand Slam.
+His best World Championship performance is reaching the last 32 at the 2021 PDC World Championship.

 Career

 Hunt began competing in PDC events in 2011 and won his first tournament in his second month, beating Josh Jones 4–2 in the final of the opening youth tour event of the year.
 In 2012 he qualified for the UK Open for the first time and defeated Steve Maish 4–2, before losing 4–1 to Arron Monk in the second round.
 A year later he reached his first quarter-final on the Pro Tour at the first UK Open qualifier where he lost 6–1 to Michael van Gerwen.
 Hunt then won a Challenge Tour title with a 4–2 victory over Ricky Evans and advanced to the semi-finals of the World Youth Championship, where Michael Smith eliminated him 6–3.
 He went one better in the UK Open than last year as he lost in the third round 9–8 against Kevin McDine having led 4–1.
 Hunt's performances on the Challenge Tour saw him finish fourth on the Order of Merit to earn a two-year PDC tour card from 2014.